fMSX

 Starting Feb 26 2013, all new releases of my emulators natively support MOGA gaming controller.
 Simply turn it on, and once you see the "MOGA controller connected" message on the screen, it is ready to play with.
 You can still use MOGA with older versions of my products with the help of the free universal MOGA driver available from Google Play.
 This little app should let you use the MOGA with many applications that do not normally support it.

-Starting Apr 5 2013, all new releases of my emulators support iCade joysticks.
-To enable iCade support, go into "Settings", then toggle "iCade Support" on.
-You may also want to customize the button layout with the "Assign Keys" setting.
+Starting Apr 5 2013, all my emulators support iCade joysticks.
+To enable iCade support, toggle the "Input | iCade Support" option.
+You may also want to customize the button layout via the "Input | Assign Keys" setting.

 If you have got a Sony Sixaxis gamepad and a rooted Android device, you can use the gamepad over Bluetooth, with the help of the Sixaxis Controller app from Dancing Pixel.
 See the application web site for instructions.